gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 ## Material and Question-Writing Terms

 **Question Type**
-: Every quiz question is 1 of a particular set of question types, such as *Chapter-Verse Reference* (CVR) and *Finish-The-Verse* (FTV).
+: Every quiz question is 1 of a particular set of question types, such as *Chapter Verse Reference* (CVR) and *Finish the Verse* (FTV).

 **Question Type Group**
 : Question types are part of 1 or more question type groups, such as Reference and Finish.